geudde/attic-chest/pages/04.season-3/18.meeting-39/04.maria/docs.md

 They calmed their enmity to rest,
 Once more like sisters, now they meet,
 Together blend their perfumes sweet
-Thus Innocence and Virtue move
+Thus innocence and virtue move
-The fellest foes to Peace and Love.
+The fellest foes to peace and love.

 Adolphus